 If I have plenty of time to get from Pike Place Market to the Space Needle, you can bet this is the route I’m going to take.

-It circumvents the chaos of downtown Seattle sidewalks and instead follows the Puget Sound waterfront all the way to Pier 70, which is the last pier before the Olympic Sculpture Park and the amazing waterfront views of Myrtle Edwards Park and the Elliott Bay Walking Trail beyond.
+It circumvents the chaos of downtown Seattle sidewalks and instead follows the Puget Sound waterfront all the way to Pier 70.
+Pier 70 is the last pier before the Olympic Sculpture Park.
+It offers amazing waterfront views of Myrtle Edwards Park and the Elliott Bay Walking Trail beyond.

-To take this route, use this Google map or simply follow the main street of Pike Place Market north as that street turns into Western Avenue 1 block later and then into Elliott Avenue a block after that.
+To take this route, use this Google map or simply follow the main street through Pike Place Market north.
+Pike Place turns into Western Avenue 1 block later and then into Elliott Avenue a block after that.
 When Elliott Avenue hits Bell Street, hang a left onto what will look like an unassuming urban plaza.
 If you follow this sidewalk towards the waterfront, you’ll actually find yourself, in about 100 yards, coming out on Bell Street Rooftop Park– an amazing overlook that most tourists never find.

-From Bell Street Rooftop Park, you’ll find both a staircase and an elevator leading down to Alaskan Way (a street that runs parallel to the Seattle waterfront).
+From Bell Street Rooftop Park, you’ll find both a staircase and an elevator leading down to Alaskan Way.
+This road runs parallel to the Seattle waterfront and will guide you toward the Space Needle.
 Proceed down to the ground level and continue on Alaskan Way, heading northwest away from Pike Place Market.

 The Olympic Sculpture Park is free to walk through and allows access to view huge modern art exhibits.
-Be sure not to miss the Vivarium– a unique greenhouse/art exhibit open in season.
+Be sure not to miss the Vivarium– a unique greenhouse/art exhibit.
+It’s volunteer-run and open by luck or by chance, but always worth checking.

 Once you’ve had your fill of waterfront and modern art, you can head directly up Broad Street (and I do mean up!
 You’ll have some elevation gain here as you leave the waterfront for high ground).
-It’s easy to get to the Space Needle from here since you can navigate visually to the looming landmark on the horizon.
+It’s easy to get to the Space Needle from here since you can navigate visually to the looming landmark on the horizon (see image below).

 The Urban Art Route